Why You Should Buy Silver

 In recent history, the highest spot price for silver reached $35.12 in 2011, and like all precious metals, its pricing has fluctuated considerably over the last century.
 In the year 2000 for instance, the spot price of silver was at a relatively low $4.95 an ounce, but by 2008 the price had surged to $14.99 per ounce.
 Silver has declined from its 2011 apex above the $35 threshold, but has remained steady in the neighborhood of $15-$20 since then.

 The spot price of silver fluctuates in accordance with supply and demand, as is true of all precious metals.
-The reason for the huge spike in silver prices between 2009 and 2011 was arguably that the world had just gone through a severe financial crisis, and many people wished to purchase silver as a hedge against losing everything.
+One reason for the huge spike in silver prices between 2009 and 2011 was arguably that the world had just gone through a severe financial crisis, and many people wished to purchase silver as a hedge against potential loss.

 Ways to Buy Silver